 Veridium CEO James Stickland on cybersecurity risks and biometric identification.

 As a Knight-Bagehot Fellow in Columbia Business School, I went on a group social-enterprise journey across India and was awarded for the paper, "Enterprising India: Profits and the Poor."
-(Read the PDF: CBS archive or my LinkedIn education section.)
+(See the CBS archive or my LinkedIn education section.)

 Chicago Tribune stories by Dimitra DeFotis: